cmhume/eCommerce_Business_Trends/README.md

 With this data, we hope to answer...
 - What is the ordering behavior for consumers in each geographical region?
 - What type of products would a company expect to buy more of depending on the season?
+- Analyse reviews and develop predictive model based on the given parameters.

 ### Communication Protocol